sgorgun/uml-design-basics/README.md

 ### 11. Parameterless Constructor

-Create a new _SimpleClass6_ class in the [SimpleClass6.cs](UmlDesignBasics/SimpleClass6.cs) file, copy all instance fields and "get" instance methods from _SimpleClass4_ class to the _SimpleClass6_ class, and add public [default parameterless constructor](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/constructors).
+Create the new _SimpleClass6_ class in the [SimpleClass6.cs](UmlDesignBasics/SimpleClass6.cs) file, copy all instance fields and "get" instance methods from _SimpleClass4_ class to the _SimpleClass6_ class, and add public [default parameterless constructor](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/constructors).

 Add the code for initializing class fields to the constructor using the information from the table below: